myfriendclay/clayCoin/README.md

 This is a blockchain backend + frontend webapp that allows you to:

 - Create new public/private key wallets
-- Add transactions to memPool (only if you have sufficient funds on the blockchain and a valid public/private key pair)
+- Add transactions to mempool (only if you have sufficient funds on the blockchain and a valid public/private key pair)
 - Mine a block and receive a mining reward for your generous compute power donation
 - Broadcast and receive messages to/from other nodes on the network and sync your blockchain with the longest valid chain